syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Offline conversion

-The Blink HTML converter supports converting HTML to PDF in offline mode using [EnableOfflineMode](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_EnableOfflineMode) property.
+The Blink HTML converter supports converting HTML to PDF in offline mode using [EnableOfflineMode](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_EnableOfflineMode) property in [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class.
 While converting HTML to PDF in offline mode, the converter does not access the resources from the internet.
 This may increase the performance in slow internet connection.

 N> If an online URL is converted in offline mode, the converter will generate empty PDF as it will not try to load any resource from online.